wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

    * <a href="#DownMississippi"> Down the Mississippi River</a> (on a riverboat?)
    * <a href="#DownWestCoast"> Down the Pacific West Coast</a>

-Journeys on land:
+<a href="#Westward">Journeys Westward on land</a>:

    * <a href="#WestwardVermont"> Westward from Vermont to Kentucky</a>
    * <a href="#NorthernMiddleAmerica">Westward through Northern states</a>
    * <a href="#Southwestward"> Westward through the Southwest</a>

-BTW, finding where each site is located was a great geography lesson for me.
+BTW, finding where each site is located resulted in a great geography and historical lesson for me.

 ## National Parks